Sustainability-related disclosures

 Summary

 This document aims to provide information on the environmental and social characteristics of Norselab Financial Hybrid (“the fund”), and how these are promoted.
-The fund aims to contribute to enhancing understanding and awareness of the imperative to transition away from products and services that harm the UN SDGs, while continuing to emphasize that sufficient and credible measures to improve social and environmental sustainability in operations are expected.
-The fund aligns with Norselab’s governing policy on sustainability across investment activities, the “Meaningfulness Policy.”
+The fund promotes environmental and social characteristics that are key to financial institutions’ license to operate and contribute to stability and trust in the financial system.
 We follow a structured assessment process in line with the fund’s promoted environmental and social characteristics.
+The fund aligns with the Investment Manager’s Responsible Investment Policy.

 No sustainable investment objective